How to Snorkel Underwater and Have the Best Experience Possible!

 Wetsuits and Rashguards

-Next find a calm place in the ocean or in a pool where you can stand up.
-Put your face in the water wearing the mask and practice the same breathing techniques.
-Ensure the top of your snorkel tube is always above water, if it goes below the water, you will suck in water as you breath, causing you to choke.
-When you feel confident breathing while standing, attempt to snorkel while swimming, keeping your breathes slow and calm.
+Once you’re comfortable with breathing on land, find a calm place in the ocean or a pool where you can stand up.
+Put your face in the water with the mask on and practice the same breathing techniques.
+Always ensure the top of your snorkel tube remains above water to prevent water from entering the snorkel.

-Feeling comfortable?
-Then it’s time to explore the amazing underwater world of Hawaii!
-Find a rafting snorkel tour in Maui that can take you to remote locations with unique reef systems and lots of tropical marine life!
-Their crew can also guide you and give you additional tips for snorkeling!
+Feeling comfortable and confident?
+It’s time to explore the amazing underwater world of Maui!
+Consider booking a snorkel tour with a reputable company that can take you to remote locations with unique reef systems and abundant marine life.
+Their knowledgeable crew can guide you and provide additional tips for snorkeling.
 Happy snorkeling!